 Country Shortages of Medical Devices (e.g. ventilation devices)?

-Albania U
+Albania 0

-Austria 0
+Austria No

 Belgium 0

 Bulgaria No shortages

 Croatia 0

 Cyprus 0

 Czech Republic Currently not.

 Denmark No

 Estonia No, there are no shortages.

 Finland No shortages have been reported.
 The epidemic is in control all around the country and healthcare capacity has been sufficient so far.

 France There is currently no communication about the risk of medical devices shortage.

 Georgia Yes.

 Germany There is no acutal shortage.
-However, the German government ordered more than 26 000 new ventilation devices.
+However, the German government ordered more than 26000 new ventilation devices in spring 2020.

 Greece No, there are no shortages.

 Hungary No, there are no shortages.

 Iceland At the beginning of the pandemic there was an urgent need to restock medical devices in the national hospital, but that was dealt with in cooperation with other countries including China.
 Today there is no shortage.

 Ireland No, there are no shortages.
-However we have a shortage of ICU capacity: At 5 beds per 100,000 Ireland has among the lowes number of intensive care beds in the OECD and falls well below the OECD average of 12 ICU beds per 100,000 population.
+However we have a shortage of ICU capacity: At 5 beds per 100,000 Ireland has among the lowest number of intensive care beds in the OECD and falls well below the OECD average of 12 ICU beds per 100,000 population.
 The number of ICU beds has increased from 255 to 285 with funding for 17 additional ICU beds in the HSE Winter Plan.
-However, double the number of current ICU beds would be required to bring Ireland in line with international ratios. e
+However, double the number of current ICU beds would be required to bring Ireland in line with international ratios.

 Israel 0

 Italy 0

 Kosovo No, there are no shortages.

 Latvia No, there is not.

 Lithuania No, there are no shortages.

+no, there are no shortages.

 Luxembourg 0

 Malta 0

 Montenegro 0

 Netherlands At the moment no shortage.

-North Macedonia 0
+North Macedonia No, there are no shortages.

-Norway The demand is met at the moment
+Norway The demand is met at the moment.

 Poland 0

 Portugal 0

-Romania For now, at the current level of new daily cases that today exceeded 3,000 with about 600 COVID patients in intensive care, the health system still can manage, but by reaching 1,000 patients in intensive care, the technical and human capacity will be exceeded, even if they will expand the ICU wards. he
+Romania For now, at the current level of new daily cases that today exceeded 3,000 with about 600 COVID patients in intensive care, the health system still can manage, but by reaching 1,000 patients in intensive care, the technical and human capacity will be exceeded, even if they will expand the ICU wards.

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0

 Sweden No shortage of ventilation devices.

 Switzerland Yes, they have been documented.

-Turkey 0
+Turkey The Ministry of Health has not shared sufficient and appropriate data on this issue.

 UK 0

 Ukraine 0

 Country Have you used 100% of your stocks of medical devices and medicines needed to treat COVID-19 patients at any time of the pandemic?

 Albania 0

-Austria 0
+Austria No

 Belgium 0

 Bulgaria No. In fact, according to a recent survey, hospitals believe they can manage a new wave over the autumn/winter period in terms of equipment.

 Croatia 0

 Cyprus 0

 Czech Republic Not yet.

 Denmark No

 Estonia No, they were not.

 Finland No, they were not.

 France This has not been specified.

 Georgia No.

 Germany No, they were not.

 Greece No, they were not.

 Hungary No, they were not.

 Iceland No, there is not.

 Ireland No, no they were not.

 Israel 0

 Italy 0

 Kosovo No.

 Latvia No

 Lithuania No

 Luxembourg 0

 Malta 0

 Montenegro 0

 Netherlands Yes.

-North Macedonia 0
+North Macedonia Only briefly.

 Norway n/a

 Poland 0

 Portugal 0

 Romania Only for very short periods of time

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0

 Sweden No. Sweden has had enough capacity during the pandemic apart from initial shortage of some medicines and PPE.

 Switzerland Unknown.

-Turkey 0
+Turkey The Ministry of Health has not shared sufficient and appropriate data on this issue.

 UK 0

 Ukraine 0